-Gravity form is one of the premium WordPress form builder plugins.
+Gravity form is one of the premium WordPress form builder plugins and is also an essential WordPress plugin.
 It comes with a lot of advanced features that are missing in other free plugins like Contact form 7 and GuiForm.
 It has more than one million downloads with hundreds of free and premium 3rd party add-ons.
 And today I am here with gravity forms review.

 Installation and Setup

-After you purchase Gravity Forms you will get a zip file.
+After you purchase Gravity Forms, you will get a zip file.
 This is the plugin file which should be uploaded from WordPress admin dashboard.
 You can also extract the file on your computer and upload it using FTP to your wp-content/plugins folder.
-Now activate the plugin and a new menu with title ‘Forms‘ will appear in your dashboard.
+Now activate the plugin, and a new menu with title ‘Forms‘ will appear on your dashboard.

 Features of Gravity Forms